What is OT?

 Mastering these skills enable children to participate in the “occupations” of their lives:

-OTs are specially trained to provide a "just right challenge" to maximize progress AND success, which promotes positive sense of self.
+OTs are specially trained to provide a "just right challenge" to maximize progress AND success.
+This promotes a positive sense of self, which is critical for future independence, and social and emotional wellness.

 Azure Cutter OTR/L